 To keep NLP systems resilient and responsive in production, pipelines should be built with scalable, containerized deployment and smart load balancing from the start.

-Figure 6.4 below shows a production-grade NLP pipeline architecture that combines containerization (Docker), load balancing, and monitoring layers for scalable deployment.
+Figure 6.4 shows a production-grade NLP pipeline architecture that combines containerization (Docker), load balancing, and monitoring layers for scalable deployment.
 The system supports real-time sentiment analysis through a RESTful Flask API, with Kubernetes and observability tools like Prometheus and Grafana providing added support.